Credentialing

 • Keeping providers informed automatically with status updates and notifications as their file progresses

+Manual processes rely on people remembering to follow up.
 Electronic systems ensure nothing gets missed.
 This shift from reactive communication to proactive, automated transparency is one of the most impactful ways ASCs can streamline credentialing and reduce frustration for everyone involved.

 Maintain Predictability Through Oversight